VirgilSecurity/virgil-sdk-cpp/tutorial/quickstart.md

 ```

 ## Step 1.
 Create and Publish the Keys
-First we are generating the keys and publishing them to the Public Keys Service where they are available in an open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.
+First a mail exchange application is generating the keys and publishing them to the Public Keys Service where they are available in an open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.

 The following code example creates a new public/private key pair.